MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### msupdate.cli.eventhandler.applyupdates.appids

+*[This event has been removed from current builds of Office, but might still appear in older builds.]*

 This event indicates a CLI (client-line interface) command was issued to apply an update.
 We use this event for ensuring the update process works as expected and to help troubleshoot errors.

 The following fields are collected: